Connect with others who understand.

 Medically reviewed by Maria Lolou, M.D., M.S.

-Many people with lupus often experience a common digestive problem called diverticulitis.
+Many people with lupus experience a common digestive problem called diverticulitis.

-In diverticulitis, weak spots in the intestines become infected and inflamed, causing pain, bloody stools, and other complications.
+In diverticulitis, weak spots in the intestines, called diverticula, become infected and inflamed.
+This inflammation can cause pain, bloody stools (poop), and other complications.
 Lupus itself doesn’t directly cause diverticulitis.
-However, some lupus medications may cause an increased risk of diverticulitis or related complications:
+However, your risk of diverticulitis or related complications may increase if you take some lupus medications, including

 • Nonsteroidal anti-inflammatory drugs (NSAIDs)